 HOW - Stories

-• Reducing the speed for the development of new features.
+• Reducing the time required to develop new features.

 • Creating a Design System Library to standardize the UI used across the app.